-Because of the growth in all classifications experienced by Hillsborough County and projected increases as supported by this Plan, Hillsborough County is expected to require additional electric generation capacity to serve the needs of its citizens in all of their endeavors - industrial, commercial, agricultural, and residential.
-In order to maximize a desirable development pattern and to minimize the potential for adverse impacts upon other types of land uses, it is necessary to provide the policy framework to analyze such facilities based upon various factors, such as the nature of the facility, the compatibility with surrounding uses, the need and obligation of Tampa Electric Company to provide reliable, low-cost electric service and the County's obligations to require needed infrastructure for future growth.
-Development of an Electrical Power Generation Facility (EPGF) is subject to the Goals, Objectives, and Policies of the Land Use Section, applicable development regulations, and established locational criteria for specific land use.
+Hillsborough County is expected to require additional electric generation capacity to serve the needs of its citizens in all endeavors related to industrial, commercial, agricultural and residential uses.

+In order to maximize a desirable development pattern and to minimize the potential for adverse impacts upon other types of land uses, it is necessary to analyze such facilities based upon various factors, such as the nature of the facility and the compatibility with surrounding uses.

-Objective 4.11: Locate future electric power generation facilities in geographical areas which are compatible with such use, considering any potential for adverse impacts to surrounding environmentally sensitive and residential areas.
+Objective 4.11: Locate future electric power generation facilities in geographical areas which are compatible with such use considering any potential for adverse impacts to surrounding environmentally sensitive and residential areas.

-- 4.11.1: Location and placement of future electric power generating facilities may be considered in areas adjacent to other industrial areas, and/or adjacent to rail and/or adjacent to rail and/or water borne transportation for fuel required to serve that type of use. - 4.11.2: Electric power generation facilities are prohibited within the Cockroach Bay Aquatic Preserve and adjacent environmentally sensitive areas.
+4.11.1: Location and placement of future electric power generating facilities may be considered in areas adjacent to other industrial areas, and/or adjacent to rail and/or water borne transportation for fuel required to serve that type of use.

-- 4.11.3: Electrical power generation facilities are required to be approved under a Planned Development zoning. - 4.11.4: Electric power generating facilities shall have an affirmative duty to protect any environmentally sensitive areas through buffering and/or other mitigating techniques.
-The environmentally sensitive areas shall be specifically detailed on the site plan submitted as part of the rezoning. - 4.11.5: Placement of all electrical power generation facilities will comply with federal, state and local laws including certification, permitting and environmental regulations. - 4.11.6: Ensure protection of natural resources by allowing only electric power generation facilities that demonstrate the preservation of natural resources and protection of the public health, safety and welfare. - 4.11.7: The Land Development Code shall provide the following criteria for the electric power generation facilities review and approval: - Electric power generation facilities must have an application on file with the State under the Power Plant Siting Act (PPSA) prior to any zoning request review. - Zoning requests must include required submission materials outlined by Department of Environmental Protection in accordance with the PPSA. - Prior to any zoning approval the electric power generation facilities must have a written order approving in whole, or approving with conditions, the application for power plant siting by the Governor and Cabinet sitting as the Siting Board.
+- 4.11.2: Electric power generation facilities are prohibited within the Cockroach Bay Aquatic Preserve and adjacent environmentally sensitive areas. - 4.11.3: Electrical power generation facilities are required to be approved under a Planned Development zoning. - 4.11.4: Electric power generating facilities shall have an affirmative duty to protect any environmentally sensitive areas through buffering and/or other mitigation techniques.
+The environmentally sensitive areas shall be specifically detailed on the site plan submitted as part of the rezoning. - 4.11.5: Placement of all electrical power generation facilities will comply with federal, state and local laws including certification, permitting and environmental regulations. - 4.11.6: Ensure protection of natural resources by allowing only electric power generation facilities that demonstrate the preservation of natural resources and protection of the public's health, safety and welfare. - 4.11.7: The Land Development Code shall provide the following criteria for the electric power generation facilities review and approval: - Electric power generation facilities must have an application on file with the State under the Power Plant Siting Act (PPSA) prior to any zoning request review. - Zoning requests must include required submission materials outlined by Department of Environmental Protection in accordance with the PPSA. - Prior to any zoning approval the electric power generation facilities must have a written order approving in whole, or approving with conditions, the application for power plant siting by the Governor and Cabinet sitting as the Siting Board.